KDCube is built around apps

 Ingress (chat-ingress)

-Handles all inbound traffic.
-Authenticates users, enforces rate limits, validates the bundle, enqueues the task, and opens an SSE stream back to the client.
-Your bundle rarely needs to know about this — the platform wires it up automatically.
+Handles inbound chat traffic.
+Authenticates users, enforces rate limits, validates the target app, enqueues the task, and opens an SSE stream back to the client.
+Your app rarely needs to know about this — the platform wires it up automatically.

 Processor (chat-proc)

-Dequeues tasks, loads your bundle singleton, and calls execute_core().
-It also hosts the Operations API — the REST endpoint that your UI widgets call directly (no SSE needed for widget interactions).
+Dequeues tasks, loads your app entrypoint, and calls execute_core().
+It also hosts the Operations API — the REST endpoint that your UI widgets call directly when no SSE stream is needed.

 Minimal Entrypoint